elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_testing_and_deployment.md

 ## TravisCI

-In this example, we're going to use [TravisCI](https://travis-ci.org), which is free like Heroku.
+In this example, we're going to use [TravisCI](https://travis-ci.org), which is also free like Heroku.
 You can use your existing GitHub account to sign up, and that will make things easy to configure with the repository we have hosted on GitHub.

 Follow the setup process on TravisCI for creating your account, and visit the [getting started page](https://travis-ci.org/getting_started) to create our new